At a Glance

 Here are three things to avoid doing when your child asks for math homework help.

-- Try not to contact the teacher right away.
-Kids with learning and attention issues might give up easily or get angry if they’re not sure what to do.
+Try not to contact the teacher right away.
+Kids with learning and thinking differences might give up easily or get angry if they’re not sure what to do.
 But it’s important for them to try to think of ways to approach the situation before going to the teacher.